44+ Awesome Uses for Beeswax

 The numbers given for honey vs wax production can vary.
 But, the general consensus is that bees consume 7#-9# of honey to produce 1# of beeswax.

 Beeswax is not considered vegan by many followers of the discipline.
 They feel that the bees are exploited in the process of beekeeping and producing wax.
-They same holds true for honey not being allowed.
+They same holds true for honey not being vegan for most followers.

 The cost of a pound of beeswax varies from one location to another.
 Lighter colored wax is often more expensive than the dark varieties.
 Prices often range from $12 – $20 per pound for clean wax.